 Timeline for Deployment:

 Language is an essential part of ministry.
-The successful applicant(s) will receive one year of intensive language study, followed by six months of language and cultural acquisition studies during work with the NGO.
+For those who do not know the language, one year of intensive language study, followed by six months of language and cultural acquisition studies during work with the NGO, is required.
 The goal will be to speak, read, and write the local language at a functional level in order to mentor, teach, and train others.

 Expectations for Spouse:

-Spousal roles vary based on the spouse’s giftings, training, and abilities, as well as the needs of the team.
-It is expected that both spouses will be meaningfully involved in meeting ministry objectives, depending on the nature of family roles, children, etc.
+Spousal roles vary based on the spouse’s gifts, training, and abilities, as well as the needs of the team.
+It is expected that both spouses will be meaningfully involved in meeting team objectives, depending on the nature of family roles, children’s needs, etc.

 Children’s Educational Plan and Options: